 Does the Altoona Police Department provide non-criminal fingerprinting services?

-Yes, but by appointment only.
-In general, appointments are set during regular lobby hours, Monday – Friday (7:30 A.M. to 4:30 P.M.).
-The fee for fingerprinting is $20.00 per person.
-We ask that you fill-out your fingerprint card(s) prior to arriving for your appointment.
-If you were not provided with fingerprint cards, we have them for you.
-Call us at (515) 967-5132 (press 3 when prompted) to reach our administrative clerks.
+Yes, but by appointment only.¬† In general, appointments are set during regular lobby hours, Monday – Friday (7:30 A.M. to 4:30 P.M.).¬† The fee for fingerprinting is $20.00 per person (for up to 3 cards; $10 per additional card).¬† We ask that you fill-out your fingerprint card(s) prior to arriving for your appointment. ¬† If you were not given fingerprint cards to bring with you, we can provide them.¬† Call us at (515) 967-5132 (press 3 when prompted) to reach our administrative clerks.

 Is it possible to have criminal background checks on my employees?